Dr. Jasmin Hristov

 Benjamin has a B.A. in Electrical Engineering from El Salvador, graduate diplomas in Spatial Analysis and Geographical Information Systems from Ryerson University as well as Research Commercialization and Innovation diploma from George Brown College in Canada.
 He also studied film production.
 In November 2012 Benjamin was awarded two Peter Gerretsen awards for film editing from Ryerson.
 In March 2013 TVO selected one of his videos among the best five in the contest “Poverty in 5”, and in 2015 one of his short videos was finalist in the EXPO 2015 in Milano, Italy.
 He has produced more than 20 short documentaries focused on cultural and social issues.

-His works as a filmmaker and a research assistant for the project Violence and Land Dispossession in Central America and Mexico.
+Hi currently works as a filmmaker and a research assistant for the project Violence and Land Dispossession in Central America and Mexico.

 Paula Jimenez Argumosa, University of Toronto